-To remove your name off of a car loan, there are really only three paths to take – refinance, sell the car, or pay off the loan.
+To remove your name from a car loan, there are really only three paths to take – refinance, sell the car, or pay off the loan.
 Even if you’re divorced from your co-borrower and don’t drive the car anymore, you could still be held responsible for the loan unless you officially remove your name from the title.
 If you find yourself in this position, there are ways to get your name off an auto loan after divorce.

-In the case of two borrowers that once shared a car loan (called a joint auto loan.
-If those borrowers split from each other, and are now divorced, the reality is that the auto loan needs to be paid off or refinanced to remove a name.
+Joint loans stay that way until paid.
+When two borrowers share a car loan it's called a joint auto loan.
+If those borrowers split from each other, and are now divorced, the reality is that the auto loan needs to be paid off or refinanced to remove one borrower's name.
 After a loan contract is signed, both co-borrowers are responsible for the car loan, and both names are listed, and remain, on the vehicle’s title – even if they get divorced later on.

 The loan can impact your credit.
 While there may be court orders during a divorce mandating that only one borrower pays for the vehicle, the lender can still ask either of you to pay for a joint auto loan.
-Additionally, the negative and positive reporting action from the car loan can still continue to impact your credit score even if you’re not the one actively maintaining the vehicle or paying the loan.
+Additionally, the negative and positive reporting actions from the car loan can still continue to impact your credit score even if you’re not the one actively maintaining the vehicle or paying the loan.

 Removing Your Name From a Joint Car Loan